Web Accessibility Policy

 The web accessibility coordinator and web accessibility committee will:

-- develop an annual training program to educate staff, faculty and student employees who, as part of their official college functions, create, maintain, post or distribute web content, which may include, for persons who have been fully trained at least once, training requirements that include provision of this policy, notification of any updates and provides the name and contact information of the web accessibility coordinator;
+- develop an annual training program to educate staff, faculty and student employees who, as part of their official university functions, create, maintain, post or distribute web content, which may include, for persons who have been fully trained at least once, training requirements that include provision of this policy, notification of any updates and provides the name and contact information of the web accessibility coordinator;

 - develop a system for verifying that all of the individuals identified above complete the training requirements of this policy; and